graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 ```

 ### Handling an Unknown Number of Files
 There are scenarios where you may ask your users to select a few files to upload without knowing how many they might choose.
-As long each declaration in your `map` field points to a position that could be a valid index in an array on the `operations` object, the target array will be resized accordingly.
+As long each declaration in your `map` field points to a position that _could be_ a valid index, the target array will be resized accordingly.

 ```bash  title="Adding Two Files"
 curl localhost:3000/graphql \